tanya-tki/wish_sales_analysis/README.md

   crawl_month
 FROM project.wish_sales_datasets.summer_product_rating_and_performance;
 ```
-3.3.4	Checked for data inconsistency in product_color and product_variation_size_id
+3.4.4	Check for data inconsistency in product_color and product_variation_size_id
 *	Run a query to list all distinct values in the product_color and product_variation_size_id columns.
 Since UPDATE function cannot be used in BigQuery.
-I decided to correct data inconsistency in Excel.
+We correct data inconsistency in Excel.
 *	Convert all text to lowercase.
 *	Map similar colors to a standard color name (e.g., "light blue" "navy blue" “lake blue” “sky blue” to "blue").
 Map the same category size description into the same group (e.g., “SIZE S” to “s”)